 The strategic focus on children and young can be presented through Kids in Jazz, an international jazz festival in Oslo, where both young jazz musicians as well as institutions and teachers working with them can connect and share competencies.Application rounds twice a year

 You can find all the granted projects from this and previous rounds by scrolling down the page Results.

 Culture and Art Programme supports Nordic cooperation within art and culture.
 You can apply for funding for a collaborative project with artistic or cultural quality which promotes a multifaceted and sustainable Nordic region.
 The grant programme is administered by Nordic Culture Point.

 Funding is being distributed twice per year.
 The next application rounds are from 5th of February until 5th of March and from 10th of August until 10th of September 2020.
 5.2-5.3.2020 from 10.8-10.9.2020.
 Please note that the application deadline is at 15.59 Finnish time.

 The image is from project Stages – New Nordic performing art av Göteborgs Dans och Teater festival, which received funding from the second round of the Culture and Art Programme in 2018.

-The post Co-operation in the cultural sector and sustainability appeared first on Nordic Culture Point.
+The post 33 projects are granted funding from Culture and Art Programme appeared first on Nordic Culture Point.